taraokelly/Theory-Of-Computation/CA/README.md

 ### rcycle

-To create the rcycle function - the last digit can be acheived by looping till the end to find the number next to null.
+To create the rcycle function - the last digit can be achieved by looping till the end to find the number next to null.
+I tried to find the end node and build the list in the same loop.
+This was unsuccessful as the function returns the list backwards as the way it is built.
+To remedy this would destroy the integrity of the single list.

-**First attempt**:
+**_First attempt_**:

 ```racket
 (define (rcycle-build n a)